+Blog writing is an essential component of any digital marketing strategy.
 Blog writing isn’t essay writing.
 There isn’t a set length of words you need to reach to get a pass mark from the teacher.
 But how many words is enough, and how many is too many?

 The ideal length for a blog post is exactly as long it needs to be.